dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 ![Alt text](resources/getutil.png)

 It will then ask for your name and email.
 Give it some fake name and [generate a fake email](https://www.guerrillamail.com) to get the download link.
-Check the email and download the software from the link inside.

 Run the installer, it will ask you to install the driver, click install.